shiv-jetwal90/Multi-Client-Chat-Server-Using-Python/README.md

 # In this system Group chat also can be happen
 for group chat run client.py more then twice then give input accoreding to need then group chat will start
 # AnyBody can contribute in this to improve group chatting.
-To contribute just fork and put pull request to me.
+To contribute just fork and raise pull request to me if changes are valid then I will merge them.
 Thank You.